 - 1. Increase the oral language and preliteracy skills of participating preschool children. - 2.
 Improve the performance of participating K-2 students on early reading assessments. - 3.
-Increase the percentage of participating students who meet or exceed proficiency on the state English language arts assessments in grades 3 through 12. - 4.
-Increase the use of data and data analysis to inform all decision making in participating districts, campuses, classrooms, and early learning settings. - 5.
-Increase the implementation of effective literacy instruction through Literacy Lines.
+Increase the percentage of participating students who meet or exceed proficiency on the state campuses, classrooms, and early learning settings.